jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 It's our right to enjoy happy lives.

 Because individual happiness is the ultimate sign of a healthy society.
 Interesting to note, our ancestors were often happier then we are.
-Even though they were poor in comparison.
+Even though they were hard up in comparison.
 Our grandparents or great-grandparents weren't "simpler."
 Nor did they have lower standards.
 They were content because they saw their society improve every year.

 In contrast, our society is going backward.
 The trends that make us unhappy like horrible commutes, expensive education, and mindless bureaucracies keep getting worse.
 A significant reason is that as employees and customers of big bureaucracies and corporations, we're powerless to demand better.

 But the bigger reason for our society's decline is our belief in Left and Right political ideologies.

 We keep alternating which "side" controls our governments.
 But nothing changes with either because the truth is we give Conservative and Progressive doctrines far too much credit.
-Regular people on Main Street following one (or hating another) is never going to solve our problems.
+Regular people on Main Street following one (or hating another) are never going to solve our problems.

 When I began writing this book in September 2019, I wanted to (somehow) convince the middle-class to stop putting so much faith in Left and Right writers, commentators, and thinkers.
 Both ideologies were invented centuries ago; before humanity even had electricity.
-Their ideas and platforms are simply too old and outdated to give us happiness in a modern civilization.
+Their ideas and platforms are simply too old and outdated to give us happiness in modern civilization.

 It's okay to change our ideologies.
 Most people don't realize that.
 But we're free to pick and choose whichever one we want.
 There's nothing special about any political doctrine.
 Each was created by a human being to help society prosper.